AbhishAnand/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-This the the analysis of nature of tweets using Natural Language Processing(NLP).
+This the the analysis of nature of tweets of the Users using Natural Language Processing(NLP).